Adult learning program staff

 Pat graduated from JPCC/ALP in 1998.
 She began working for the Program that same year.
 Pat's journey at ALP started as a computer lab helper.
 She moved into the position of Computer Instructor.
-Currently, Pat has the positions of Program Assistant and Volunteer Coordinator.
+Currently, Pat has the position of Intake Coordinator and ADA Coordinator.
 She has enjoyed giving back to the ALP Community for over 20 years.

 Phone: (617) 446-3722

-Laura Toledano, a native of the Dominican Republic and a graduate of UMass Boston, Class of 2020 joins ALP as an Administrative Assistant.
+Laura Toledano, a native of the Dominican Republic and a graduate of UMass Boston, Class of 2020 joins ALP as the Assistant to the Directors.
 Laura studied Sociology and Early Childhood Education at UMass, and is also an alumni of Sociedad Latina which provides services to the Mission Hill community.
 For the past two years Laura has worked as an Early Education teacher and has served her community as a teacher, tutor, and mentor.
 In addition to English, Laura speaks Spanish.

 Phone: (978) 254-7098